Beltline’s Urban Mural Project (BUMP)

 Find BUMP Murals on 17th Ave

-The Beltline Urban Mural Project (BUMP) began in 2017, and each August since, has held the BUMP Festival, which brings in a new batch of artists and murals, as well as celebrates public art with a number of activations including mural tours, live music and artist talks.
-17th Ave and its surrounding area are home to 15 of these spectacular works of art, including 7 of which were completed in the last year.
-You can take BUMP’s guided tour of the Red Mile Murals, Cruisin’ 17th, here!
+The Beltline Urban Mural Project (BUMP) began in 2017, and each August since has brought in a batch of new artists and murals for its annual BUMP Festival.
+This event celebrates public art with a number of activations throughout the month of August including mural tours, live music and artist talks.
+17th Ave and its surrounding area are currently home to more than 20 of these spectacular works of art, which you can check out at BUMP’s guided tour of the Red Mile Murals, Cruisin’ 17th, here!

 BUMP Artists Featured on 17th Ave

 Amongst the many captivating works of art found along 17th Ave is local Calgarian, painter and mural artist, Michelle Hoogveld’s mural, titled “Love, Said The People.”
-Hoogveld’s mural was created for the 2020 festival, and weaves together bold, geometric shapes with a turquoise gradient, and is representative of an expression of love, and the different emotions that run through one’s mind.
+Hoogveld’s mural was created for the 2020 festival, and weaves together bold, geometric shapes with a turquoise gradient, and represents an expression of love and emotion.
 Fellow Calgarian Alex Kwong’s “Simona Lisa,” was also completed in 2020, and can be found just off 17th Ave and 7th Street.
-Kwong’s work focuses on sharing stories of the people he has met and places he has been, and in this case, is an image of another local artist, Simone Saunders, in an effort to bring light to some of the work she does in the community.
+Kwong’s work focuses on sharing stories of the people he’s met and the places he’s been.
+In his BUMP Mural, he painted Simone Saunders, another local artist known for the work she does in the community.
 Hoogveld and Kwong are accompanied on 17th Ave by several other Calgarians, as well as artists hailing from Montreal, Vancouver and Edmonton.